Inexplicable768/The-Goon/README.md

 # The-Goon
-A simple discord bot i made.
+A discord bot i made that does games, gambling and random stuff.
 Just the code for it